Migration data in Europe

 - eu-LISA (European Agency for the operational management of large-scale information technology systems in the area of freedom, security and justice): responsible for the operational management of the central components of the second-generation Schengen Information System (SIS II), the Visa Information System (VIS) and EURODAC (fingerprint database).
 For a list of eu-LISA data and reports, see >

-- Europol (the EU Agency for Law Enforcement cooperation): helps – through the European Migrant Smuggling Centre established in 2016 – coordinate the response of Member States in countering organised criminal groups smuggling migrants into the EU, and promotes police cooperation/exchange of information, providing operational and analytical support.
+- Europol (the EU Agency for Law Enforcement cooperation): helps – through the European Migrant Smuggling Centre established in 2016 – coordinate the response of Member States in countering the smuggling of migrants into the EU, and promotes police cooperation/exchange of information, providing operational and analytical support.

 - Migration Data Catalogue - an inventory of dataset descriptions made available by international organizations, European institutions and bodies (notably the European Commission and EU agencies) and some Member States.
 Many of the datasets present national data aggregated at European level, some relate only to one EU Member State, while others have global coverage.
 For each dataset, the catalogue presents a summary description, a link to the dataset, and key metadata information (e.g. geographical and temporal coverage, and frequency of update) representing an outline of key strengths and limitations.
 Efforts to expand the catalogue will continue, adding new datasets as they become available.